nkrupen/gtfs-schedule-poster-a3-mapless/README.md

 ---

 ## Copyright and License

-Copyright 2026 Kotkan Kaupunki / City of Kotka.
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-**Author & Primary Maintainer:** Nikolay Krupen
+**Author & Primary Maintainer:** Nikolay Krupen.
+The development work and testing was done using the data created by the City of Kotka.
+A special thanks to Paula Mussalo and Pyry Tuttavainen for helping to finish the posters' design!

 ---